Skip to content

 Labour law protections

-Poland is an EU member state, meaning workers are protected by EU labour law: minimum wage legislation, paid annual leave (20–26 days), maximum 48-hour working week, mandatory overtime premiums, and National Health Insurance (ZUS).
-EU law explicitly prohibits discrimination based on nationality.
-Workers can access Polish National Labour Inspectorate (PIP) for complaints — and PIP is known for active enforcement.
+Poland is an EU member state, so workers are protected by EU labour law: minimum wage legislation, 20–26 days paid annual leave, 48-hour working week cap, mandatory overtime premiums, and National Health Insurance (ZUS).
+EU law prohibits nationality-based discrimination.
+The Polish National Labour Inspectorate (PIP) actively investigates violations.
+The Polish Social Insurance Institution (ZUS) covers sickness, accident and pension.
+Nepal does not yet have a bilateral labour agreement with Poland, but the EU framework provides strong protections regardless.

 Full Worker Rights guide